Commitant/RabbitHole/README.md

 ***
 Q: There's other tools for encrypting files and archives out there.
 Why should I use RabbitHole?

 A: We think the combination of properties make the tool interesting.
 The open source nature and small code base makes the application very easy to review, audit and verify.
-Plausible deniability through multiple volumes, strong encryption through AES 256 and Bouncy Castle makes it safe and secure.
+Plausible deniability through multiple volumes, strong encryption through Bouncy Castle (Rijndael, Serpent or Twofish) makes it safe and secure.
 ***
 Q: What is plausible deniablity, and why do I need it?